DKane6112/portfolio/README.md

-# portfolio
+# My Portfolio Website
-A website containing my personal and professional information including projects I have worked on
+A website, created using HTML CSS JavaScript and PHP, containing my personal and professional information including projects I have worked on